MeileiJiang/AJIVE_Project/README.md

 ## Help and Support

-For questions, issues or feature requests, please reach out to Meilei Jiang: <jiangm@live.unc.edu>
+For questions, issues or feature requests, please reach out to Meilei Jiang: <jiangmeilei@gmail.com>